flempriere/SedgewickAlgorithmsInC/Chapter3/Arrays/index.md

 ### [Exercise 3.17](./Exercises/Ex3_17/ex3_17.c)

-*Write a program that determines empirically the number of random positive integers less than $1000$ that you can expect to generate before getting a repeated value.*
+*Write a program that counts the number of different integers less than 1000 that appear in an input stream.*

 See the [testing script](./Exercises/Ex3_17/testEx3_17.sh) and the [sample output](./Exercises/Ex3_17/tests/20241117/ex3_17.dat) for 10 tests, generating 100 numbers and the [results](./Exercises/Ex3_17/tests/20241117/ex3_17.dat) for 1 test generating 10000 numbers.